New York police surveillance of Muslims constitutional: judge

 "While this surveillance program may have had adverse effects upon the Muslim community after the Associated Press published its articles, the motive for the program was not solely to discriminate against Muslims, but rather to find Muslim terrorists hiding among ordinary, law-abiding Muslims," Martini wrote.

-Baher Azmy of the Center for Constitutional Rights, which filed the lawsuit along with a group called Muslim Advocates on behalf of several Muslim individuals and groups, compared Martini's decision to the U.S. Supreme Court's ruling in 1944 that the internment of Japanese-Americans during World War II was constitutional.
+Baher Azmy of the Center for Constitutional Rights, which represented the plaintiffs along with the organization Muslim Advocates, compared Martini's decision to the U.S. Supreme Court's ruling in 1944 that the internment of Japanese-Americans during World War II was constitutional.

 "The decision gives legal sanctions to broad, undifferentiated racial and religious profiling," he said, calling it a "dangerous" finding.
 Azmy said the plaintiffs would appeal the decision.

-Note: (This story was corrected to clarify that Muslim Advocates filed the initial lawsuit and the Center for Constitutional Rights joined later as co-counsel)